Anais Möller

 ARC DECRA Fellow @ Swinburne University

-To maximize the information we can use to understand our Universe, I develop innovative tools with a large emphasis on machine learning.
+I am a physicist driven to understand the nature of Dark Energy and the nature of transients.
+To maximize the information we can use to understand our Universe, I develop innovative tools with a large emphasis on machine learning (ML).

 Member of Dark Energy Science Collaboration (DESC LSST), Transients and Variable Star Collaboration (TVS LSST), Informatics and Statistics Science Collaboration for LSST, Deeper Wider Faster program.